 WHAT KIND OF KID WERE YOU?
 IS BEING A FLORIST ALWAYS WHAT YOU WANTED TO DO?

 "I was terribly curious and ultimately very naughty.
 I was a tomboy who loved playing football and boxing.
 I would always play with boys and I loved making new friends.
-I always had a love of colour and how colours worked together - and I’ve always been extremely particular about details - it’s gotten worse as I’ve gotten older!
+I always had a love of color and how colors worked together - and I’ve always been extremely particular about details - it’s gotten worse as I’ve gotten older!
 Floristry was never on the cards but it completely makes sense to me now. "

 WHAT PART DOES FASHION PLAY IN YOUR LIFE?